Stobart (logistics company)

 Eddie Stobart Limited is a British multimodal logistics company, with interests in road haulage, rail freight, deep sea and inland waterway transport systems and deep sea port, inland port and rail connected storage facilities, along with transport, handling and warehousing facilities in the United Kingdom, Ireland and Belgium.

-Founded by Eddie Stobart in the end of the 1940s as an agricultural business in Cumbria, the company diversified into rail and other activities.
+Founded by Eddie Stobart at the end of the 1940s as an agricultural business in Cumbria, the company diversified into rail and other activities.
 It is a subsidiary of the Culina Group, which is in turn a subsidiary of Müller.